LedgeDash/unum/docs/error-handling.md

 Unum's argument is to show that we can build complex serverless workflows without adding new services.
 This fundamentally requires Lambda to be reasonably reliable.
 For example, invoking a function should run it at least once.
-Specifying retry twice should actually retry twice.
 A failure destination lambda should actually run when the source function fails.